mitodl/edxcut/README.md

 editing of course structure, including command-line access to download specific problem, html, and video assets from a course, or command-line access to upload new problem, html, and video assets (including video transcripts) to an existing course?
+Or would you like to copy a single XBlock from one OpenEdX course to another, including static assets?

 __edxcut__ is an open source package for performing automated unit tests of answer box grading correctness, across all problems, in a